nburka/hardproblems/README.md

-# ElyceCole.com
+# hardproblems.com

-This repository houses the source code for the ElyceCole.com app website.
+This repository houses the source code for the hardproblems.com website.

 ## Development